aws-samples/aws-panorama-samples/tools/sideloading/README.md

 ## Overview

 **Sideloading** tool is a sample solution to add side-loading capability to your Panorama application.
-With this solution, you can modify scripts & models, transfer them to the device, and run the updated scripts without re-deploying the entire application.
+With this solution, you can modify script files & model files, transfer them to the application code container on the device, and run the updated scripts without re-deploying the entire application.
 It gives you quicker development iteration experience.

 This solution comes with 1) sideloading agent module you can import in your Panorama application, 2) sideloading commandline interface you can use on your development host.